Mama Bear Blog

 By refinancing her car loan, Amanda lowered her APR to 6%.
 Amanda’s auto dealer could have offered her a 6.5% APR on her original loan, but marked up the loan by 1.5% (without telling Amanda – that’s legal!).
 Amanda’s hard work to improve her credit saved her another 0.5%.
 The result?
 Amanda’s monthly payment dropped by $25 and she saved $1,190 in interest over the life of her loan.

-The first payment on Amanda’s new loan was not due for 45 days, which is typical in refinancing.
+The first payment on Amanda’s new loan was not due for 45 days, which is typical for an auto refinance .
 Skipping that payment allowed Amanda to pay off $500 in credit card debt with a 24% APR.

 Imagine if instead Amanda had extended her 48 month loan to a 60 month term, with a 7.5% APR thanks to her improved credit.
 Her monthly payment would have dropped by $116.
 Even though she would be paying the loan off for longer, her stress levels would decline instantly with a more manageable monthly budget.

-Refinancing your car loan can improve your overall financial health.
+Refinancing your car loan online can improve your overall financial health.
 Here are some ideas:

 We never focus only on monthly payments when arranging or refinancing an auto loan.
 Your APR is critical: the lower, the better.